yalmip/yalmip.github.io/yalmip/tutorials/basics.md

 P = sdpvar(n,m)
 ````

-A square matrix is symmetric by default!{: style="color:red}
+A square matrix is symmetric by default!{: style="color:red"}

 To obtain a fully parameterized (i.e. not necessarily symmetric) square matrix, a third argument is needed.